krenzlin/pip-presentation/README.md

 - - second package manager
 - + more packages available
 - + up-to-date packages
-- + easy to make your own package
+- + easy to create and install your own packages
-- + install via PyPI, http(s), ssh, git, GitHub, Mercurial, file
+- + installs via http(s), ssh, git, GitHub, Mercurial, file
 - + make develope installation (softlink to the sources instead of copying)

 ways to install a package